Login

 Property transfer tax if a loss is made

-Property transfer tax: an illustration
+Property transfer tax: an example

 In the canton of Lucerne, property transfers are taxed at 1.5%.
 If you purchase a property for 1 million francs, you will therefore owe 15,000 francs in property transfer tax.